altwajre/hello-akka/resources/docs/06-streams/04-basics-and-working-with-flows/README.md

 By default Akka Streams will fuse the stream operators.
 - This means that the processing steps of a flow or stream graph can be executed within the same Actor and has two consequences:

-    passing elements from one processing stage to the next is a lot faster between fused stages due to avoiding the asynchronous messaging overhead fused stream processing stages does not run in parallel to each other, meaning that only up to one CPU core is used for each fused part
+    - passing elements from one processing stage to the next is a lot faster between fused stages due to avoiding the asynchronous messaging overhead.
+    - fused stream processing stages does not run in parallel to each other, meaning that only up to one CPU core is used for each fused part.

 To allow for parallel processing you will have to insert asynchronous boundaries manually into your flows and graphs by way of adding Attributes.asyncBoundary using the method async on Source, Sink and Flow to pieces that shall communicate with the rest of the graph in an asynchronous fashion.